-Gas information sheet 27: Dealing with dangerous installations
+Gas information sheet 27: Dealing with a dangerous installation

-Gas installations and appliances are found to be dangerous because of various defects, which include:
+Gas installations and appliances are found to be dangerous because of various defects, which include the following:

-(c) if unable to make safe, notify the gas distribution company (if NG) or gas retailer (if LPG).
+- If unable to make safe, notify the gas distribution company (if Natural Gas) or gas retailer (if LPG).

 Note: Penalties may apply for failure to act as above.

 If the dangerous installation appears to have been caused by poor workmanship, or it is an illegal installation, Energy Safe Victoria should be notified: contact the ESV Gas Technical Information line on 1800 652 563 (Option 5).

 For further information contact Gas Safety Technical Information on 1800 652 563 and select option 3 or email email@example.com.